tahir121-web/Muhammad-Tahir/README.md

 > [Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are variables that are
 > set in the operating system or shell, typically used to configure programs.

-**React.js 18 3D Portfolio** uses [EmailJS](https://www.emailjs.com/) as external service.
+**React.js 18 3D Portfolio** uses [EmailJS](https://www.emailjs.com/) and [OpenAI API](https://platform.openai.com/) as external services.
 You need
-to create an account and get the required credentials to run the app.
+to create accounts and get the required credentials to run the app.

 Create a `.env` file in the root directory of the project and add the following environment
 variables: